Take your technical content from basic and bland to compelling and memorable following a proven writing process.

 And I like to take the next step and kind of amplify that problem.
 What's going to happen if you don't solve it?
-Is there are they going to have downtime that then creates a headache for them later, or are they potentially going to lose their job if they don't get this right?
+Are they going to have downtime that then creates a headache for them later, or are they potentially going to lose their job if they don't get this right?
 Are they going to miss major deadlines where a product doesn't get to market if they can't figure out exactly how to test it?
-And so figure out kind of where that that krux that problem comes to a head in and then that'll position you to be able to kind of make that customer the hero.
+And so figure out kind of where that that crux that problem comes to a head, and then that'll position you to be able to kind of make that customer the hero.

-So, you know, if you come to me and tell me you need you know, you need content, we're going to take a step back, figure out kind of where those those points are in the buyer's journey, that you need that content.
-And then we identify the content.
-I think a lot of times people just say, I wanna write 20 Borgas.
+Morgan: Yep, so, you know, if you come to me and tell me you need you know, you need content, we're going to take a step back, figure out kind of where those those points are in the buyer's journey, that you need that content.
+And then we identify the piece of content.
+I think a lot of times people just say, I wanna write 20 blog posts.
 Well, let's look at that and decide kind of where's your biggest need for content and how do you keep people moving through that buyer's journey.

-And so, I mean, if you tell me any 20 blog post and ask you what you're trying to achieve with that.
-Right.
+And so, I mean, if you tell me you need 20 blog posts I am going to ask you what you're trying to achieve with that.
 So you've got different types of content, main kind of content pieces.
 I usually focus on our blog posts, ebooks and white papers, case studies, news releases, even corporate slide decks that walk through the overarching corporate brand story.